vbcodersm/eye-blink-detection/README.md

 - winsound

 ## GitHub Repository
-This repository contains the complete implementation of the project.
+This repository contains the complete implementation of the project.It uses an external alarm sound file (alarm.wav).